This post may contain affiliate links. Please read my disclosure.

 Yes and no. Scones are the British version and generally have eggs in them, where biscuits do not.
 However I've "Americanized" these homemade scones and taken the egg out which gives you a light, flaky texture.

 Yes.
-If using frozen, no need to thaw them.
+If using fresh, I'd freeze them to reduce some of the bleed.
 If using dried raspberries, just reduce the amount to ¾ cup.

 You can break one open to check for doneness.
 The interior shouldn't be doughy or wet, but slightly moist.